Tech

 Individual developers

 If you need to fill gaps in your existing tech team, hiring one or two developers from an outsourcing agency can be a great solution.
-This approach gives you agility without the commitment of a full team.
+This approach gives you agility without the commitment of hiring a full team.

 What to consider: